 One of the major disadvantages of smart home devices is the one-time fee you as a business earn for your product.

-You invest a lot of effort to develop hardware, software, set up the infrastructure requiring constant maintenance.
-But customers pay you only once for your sensor, smart doorbell or thermostat, though you keep improving it by releasing firmware updates and providing technical support.
+You invest a lot of effort to develop hardware and software and set up the infrastructure requiring constant maintenance.
+Customers pay you only once for your sensor, smart doorbell, or thermostat, though you keep improving it by releasing firmware updates and providing technical support.

 That’s why many manufacturers think about how can they offer value-added services for an additional fee or even motivate users to switch to a recurring payment model.

 Examples?
 You may have already heard about smart home devices helping users to replenish their supplies.
 Samsung’s Hub refrigerator has interior cameras to analyze the stock and let users buy necessary items from a partnering grocery within its app.
 Some Whirlpool washing machines come with Amazon Dash to allow users to refill laundry detergents automatically.